shariq1989/cookbook/content/recipe/stroganoff.md

 +++
-title = "Bachelor Beef Stroganoff" date = "2021-11-07"
+title = "Easy Beef Stroganoff" date = "2021-11-07"
-description = "What's in a name?
-You may be wondering why we call this dish 'bachelor beef stroganoff'.
+description = "You may be wondering why we call this dish 'bachelor beef stroganoff'.
 It's a funny story with an endearing memory for our family.
 Long before our kiddos, when Shariq and I were engaged, we did the whole long-distance thing.
 He lived in Colorado with his roommate, and I was still in Arizona.
-To make their food stretch, thew two bachelors alternated making batch meals.
+To make their food stretch, the two bachelors alternated making batch meals.
 His roommate's specialty was meatballs, and Shariq made traditional beef stroganoff.
 I adjusted a few of the ingredients, as the original was even more simple, but this dish makes for a great weekday meal.
 Use your crockpot for a slow cooker beef stroganoff or make it on the stove-top.
 Either way, I hope you enjoy this recipe our family loves." tags = [
-    "entree",
+    "dinner",
-    "slow cooker",
+    "slow cooker meal",

 ]
 thumbnail= "images/bachelorstroganoff.jpeg"
 +++